Short-range agent communications: Historical context

 Examples of a US-made set, the CDS-501, were captured in Cuba and are thought to have seen use in Central and Eastern Europe.
 The device operated in the upper part of the VHF band and sent high speed bursts of encrypted data from an agent to a receiving station located within a Western diplomatic facility in a hostile country to avoid interception by the adversary signals intelligence service.

-A high-grade US intelligence source in Cold War Poland, Colonel Ryszard Kukliński, is believed to have been using a SRAC device shortly before his defection to the West in late 1981.
+A high-grade US intelligence source in Cold War Poland, Colonel Ryszard Kukliński, is believed to have been using an SRAC device shortly before his defection to the West in late 1981.
 Another SRAC device's nomenclature was RT-519, which operated in the VHF spectrum.

 Former British intelligence officer Richard Tomlinson mentioned SRAC devices of a cigarette pack size in his book The Big Breach: From Top Secret To Maximum Security.
 The text of a message was first typed on a computer and then uploaded into the SRAC device.
 When an agent came within the range of the interrogating signals from the receiving station, usually mounted within British diplomatic posts, the device instantly transmitted its message.